davidgfnet/tgbot-framework/README.md

  - executor.h: Helper class that can execute programs in the background and report back via callback.
 It takes care of process reaping and ensuring a maximum number of processes are running concurrently.
+ - httpclient.h: Implementation of HTTP/S client on top of libcurl using the mutli interface (so only one thread per class is used).

 Utility/Helper classes